 The industrial age brought about economical building methods and the prevalence of flat roof construction.
 It is a simple and cost-effective method to use for certain commercial construction buildings like warehouses.
-While a flat roof appears to be level, a minimum slope is required to allow water to drain off.
+Although a flat roof appears to be level, getting water off a flat roof requires a minimum slope, and installing the proper flat roof angle is essential for avoiding water problems in the future.

 The slope of a roof, or "pitch," is determined by how many inches the roof rises over 1 foot or 12 inches.
 An example for a steep sloped roof is 8:12.
 This means that the rise of the slope goes up or down 8 inches for every 12 inches.
 To put it in perspective, the angle of this slope would be around 30 degrees.